-It is recognised that, at times, this may pose a dilemma for staff who may feel that, by doing so, could alienate the adult and/or the family and relinquish the potential for preventative work.
+It is recognised that staff may feel that, by referring concern and sharing information, could alienate the adult and/or the family and relinquish the potential for preventative work.
 To do nothing or to promise absolute confidentiality and then report the concern is not acceptable.
 The recommended procedure is to openly and honestly discuss, with the adult and/or family/guardian/carer, the intention to report the information given and to advise them of the possible consequences.

-If this is not possible it remains your duty to refer concerns to the appropriate Council.
+If this is not possible it is still your responsibility to refer concerns to the appropriate Council or to the police is a crime is suspected.

 The Council undertakes that information passed to them as part of an Adult Protection Investigation will be treated as confidential and not shared without discussion with the agency initially in receipt of the information.
-For example, if the Care Inspectorate advises a Council of an issue in a care home passed to them by a member of staff, they should agree how to manage the information to prevent that member of staff being penalised.